Types of Ecommerce CMS: Which Option to Select for Enterprises

 Case Study

 Black Diamond Equipment chose Prismic CMS as a frontend for its BigCommerce-based store.
-The brand’s marketing team can now use ready-made modules and create new pages without engaging developers.
+The brand’s marketing team can now use ready-made modules and create new pages without engaging Developers.
 Black Diamond Equipment also enjoys CMS’s localization capabilities, quickly delivering different content and messaging for US and EU markets.

 CMS Omnichannel Capabilities